jbrogueira/advanced_topics_macro_2025/README.md

 ## Abstract

 Scientific computing has seen rapid progress in recent years, largely driven by developments in artificial intelligence hardware and software.
 These advances have focused on parallelization, automatic differentiation, and just-in-time compilation—technologies that are now reshaping how computational work is performed.
-This workshop introduces these modern computing environments and their key features, with a focus on their potential applications in (macro)economics.
-The course serves as an introduction to these tools, which can be applied across a wide range of empirical and quantitative (numerical) work in economics.
+This course introduces these modern computing environments and their key features, with a focus on their potential applications in (macro)economics.
+The course serves as an introduction to these tools, which can be applied across a wide range of empirical and quantitative work in economics.

 \* This course is adapted from a course by [John Stachurski](https://johnstachurski.net/), available [here](https://github.com/QuantEcon/bank_of_portugal_2025).

 ## Details

 * Location: D-113
-* Dates: Monday 14:00 - 16:30, October 20th - November 24th 2025
+* Dates: Monday 14:00 - 17:00, October 20th - November 24th 2025
 * Instructor: [Joao B. Sousa](https://jbsousa.com/)

 ## Schedule